bob16795/markup/README.md

 `--help`|`-h`
 Show help and exit.

 `--verbose`|`-v`
-Increases the verbosity, can be used more than once.
+Increases the verbosity, can be used more than once, overrides quiet.

 `--fullverbose`|`-V`
 Sets verbosity to 1000.

-`--appendyaml`|`-y`
+`--quiet`|`-q`
+Set verbosity to zero.

+`--appendprop`|`-p`
-Appends yaml to the document overriding any tag.
+Appends property to the document overriding any property.

 `--output`|`-o`
-Appends yaml to override the output of a document.
+Appends prop to override the output of a document.

 `--tree`|`-t`
 writes the document tree to output (mainly for debug).